Passing through the gates at Rowan Heights felt like entering a prison cell.

 I hardly knew when the crowd settled, and barely heard the prayer the priest offered when the weeping was done.
 Before I could properly think about what had happened, I was outside again, walking with Hope and Celeste to the carriage.

-I turned around, and saw that Lux was running to catch up with us.
+I turned around, and saw that Brother Lux was running to catch up with us.

 “I shan’t accompany you home,” he said.
-“I’ve just received orders to travel to Cathedral Lux.
-My master, Monsignor Pius, is a candidate to replace the high priest.”
+“I’ve just received orders to travel to return to the Monastery.
+My master, Monsignor Pius, is a candidate to replace the High Priest.”

 Hope embraced his brother, and then took a brown scroll-case from his pocket.

 “Just as we expected,” he said, pressing the scroll into his brother’s hands.
 “Here are the papers you will need.
 Good luck.”

 I stared at the scroll, and I found my mind returning to the day I’d met Hope.
 Was that scroll the same object I’d seen him take from Father Sauris?
 It seemed to be, but I could hardly trust my own memory, in that moment.